Admissions and Records

 - State government legislative or executive fellowship program enrollees.
 The student ceases to be eligible for this exception when the student is no longer enrolled in the qualifying fellowship.

 Students classified as nonresidents may appeal a final campus decision within 120 days of notification by the campus.
-A campus residency classification appeal must be in writing and submitted to the following address:
+A campus residency classification appeal must be in writing and submitted to:

 The California State University